Climate change demands ambitious and durable federal policy solutions that are commensurate with the urgency and scale of the problem.

 To achieve meaningful action, policy solutions must be broadly bipartisan and widely supported by Americans.

 Climate legislation must work with – not against – the diverse interests that make up this critically important sector of the U.S. economy, regardless of farm, ranch, or forest scale, location, type, ownership structure, or supply chain position.

 A robust food and agriculture system underpins the well-being of all communities.

 4. Mitigative and adaptive

 Climate policies should support both mitigation of greenhouse gases and adaptation to the effects of climate change.
-The food and agriculture sectors are both affected by and must be an integral part of any strategy for addressing climate change.
+The food, agriculture, and forestry sectors are both affected by and must be an integral part of any strategy for addressing climate change.